sachinym/dp-203-azure-data-engineer/Instructions/Labs/2-Spark-nobook-in-Synapse-Pipeline.md

 ## Lab Scenario

-In this exercise, we're going to create an Azure Synapse Analytics pipeline that includes an activity to run an Apache Spark notebook.
+In this lab, we're going to create an Azure Synapse Analytics pipeline that includes an activity to run an Apache Spark notebook.

-### Objectives
+### Lab Objectives

 In this lab, you will be able to complete the following tasks: